Blue Flowers Guide

 In feng shui, blue belongs to the Water element, bringing a touch of freshness to the living area.
 It is a perfect choice for bedrooms and study rooms.
 Studies have shown that people studying under blue painted ceilings perform better than those under white ceilings.

-desire, of supreme struggle of the superior human being aiming at conquering the absolute.
-The flower as
+love and desire, of supreme struggle of the superior human being aiming at conquering the absolute.

 The flower as symbol of infinity was first used by the German author Novalis in his novel Heinrich

 von Ofterdingen, where the main characters starts dreaming of blue flowers after a random meeting

 Depending on the shadow of blue, these flowers can carry different significations:

 - Light blue shades are related to health, softness, tranquility and calmness.

 - Dark blue shades are associated to seriousness, power, integrity and knowledge.